 Lighting Application

-The printed circuit board provides a versatile platform for high-efficiency LED applications.
+The PCB provides a versatile platform for high-efficiency LED applications.
 The low-power consumption, high efficiency, and impressive light output of LED lighting solutions are putting them at the top of the list among a variety of industries.
 This LED’s versatility is further enhanced when it’s integrated with a PCB.
 PCBs permit LED lighting solutions to be applied to displays and indicators.

 The lighting industry uses PCB LEDs for a variety of purposes, including:

-4. Medical Industry: Medical applications, particularly surgical and emergency operations, require a high level of lighting, which can make it easier for physicians to see.
+- Medical Industry: Medical applications, particularly surgical and emergency operations, require a high level of lighting, which can make it easier for physicians to see.
 PCB LEDs are the preferred lighting method in these applications due to the power and small size of LEDs.
-These applications are often built upon PCBs, specifically aluminum PCBs, which are more durable and provide better heat-transfer abilities than other PCBs.
+These applications are often built upon PCBs, specifically aluminum PCBs that are more durable and provide better heat-transfer abilities than other PCBs.
 Thus, PCB LEDs are a long-term solution for medical equipment that can be used repeatedly in several different situations.

-Wherever electronics are used in the modern world, PCBs of all kinds will find applications.
+Wherever electronics are used in the modern world, PCBs of all kinds tend to find applications.
 As broad and diverse as the market itself, PCBs have a wide range of applications.

 eInfochips has also helped its clients who wanted to re-engineer their existing power meter system. eInfochips assumed full responsibility for the product redesign and development, leveraging Arrow’s market knowledge and supply chain to extend the life cycle by five years.
 To continue reading about the case study, click here.